nv-research-israel/causal_comp/README.md

 ![Examples of AO-CLEVr images](./AO_CLEVr_examples.png)

-The dataset can be downloaded from this [url](https://drive.google.com/drive/folders/1BBwW9VqzROgJXmvnfXcOxbLob8FB_jLf):
+The dataset can be downloaded from [the following url](https://drive.google.com/drive/folders/1BBwW9VqzROgJXmvnfXcOxbLob8FB_jLf).

 ## Code